To The Members of

 Management's Responsibility for Internal Financial Controls

-The Company's management is responsible for establishingand maintaining internal financial controls based on the internal control over financialreporting criteria established by the Company considering the essential components ofinternal control stated in the Guidance Note on Audit of Internal Financial Controls OverFinancial Reporting issued by the Institute of Chartered Accountants of India ('ICAI').
-These responsibilitiesinclude the design implementation and maintenance of adequate internal financial controlsthat were operating effectively for ensuring the orderly andefficient conduct of its business including adherence to respective company'spolicies the safeguarding of its assets the prevention and detection of frauds anderrors the accuracy and completeness of the accounting records and the timelypreparation of reliable financial information as required under the Companies Act2013.
+The Board of Directors of the Company is responsible for establishingand maintaining internal financial controls based on the internal control over financialreporting criteria established by the Company considering the essential components ofinternal control stated in the Guidance Note on Audit of Internal Financial Controls OverFinancial Reporting issued by the Institute of Chartered Accountants of India.
+These areresponsibilities include the design implementation and maintenance of adequate internalfinancial controls that we are operating effectively for ensuring the orderly andefficient conduct of its business including adherence to respective company'spolicies the safeguarding of its assets the prevention and detection of frauds anderrors the accuracy and completeness of the accounting records and the timelypreparation of reliable financial information as required under the Companies Act2013.

-Our responsibility is to express an opinion on the Company's internal financialcontrols over financial reporting based on our audit.
+Our responsibility is to express an opinion on the internal financialcontrols over financial reporting of the Company based on our audit.
 We conducted ouraudit in accordance with the Guidance Note on Audit of Internal Financial Controls OverFinancial Reporting (the "Guidance Note") issued by the Institute of CharteredAccountants of India and the Standards on Auditing prescribed under Section143(10) of theCompanies Act 2013 to the extent applicable to an audit of internal financial controls.Those Standards and the Guidance Note require that we comply with ethical requirements andplan and perform the audit to obtain reasonable assurance about whether adequate internalfinancial controls over financial reporting was established and maintained and if suchcontrols operated effectively in all material respects.

 controls over financial reporting included obtaining an understandingof internal financial controls over financial reporting assessing the risk that amaterial weakness exists and testing and evaluating the design and operatingeffectiveness of internal control based on the assessed risk.
-The procedures selecteddepend on the auditor's judgment including the assessment of the risks ofmaterial misstatement of the Ind AS Financial Statementswhether due to fraud or error.
+The procedures selecteddepend on the auditor's judgement including the assessment of the risks of materialmisstatement of the financial statements whether due to fraud or error.

-We believe that the audit evidence we have obtained is sufficient andappropriate to provide a basis for our audit opinion on the Company's internal financial controls systemover financial reporting.
+We believe that the audit evidence we have obtained is sufficient andappropriate to provide a basis for our audit opinion on the internal financial controlssystem over financial reporting of the Company.

-Meaning of Internal Financial Controls over Financial Reporting
+Meaning of Internal Financial Controls Over Financial Reporting

 Limitations of Internal Financial Controls Over Financial Reporting

 Because of the inherent limitations of internal financial controls overfinancial reporting including the possibility of collusion or improper managementoverride of controls material misstatements due to error or fraud may occur and not bedetected.
 Also projections of any evaluation of the internal financial controls overfinancial reporting to future periods are subject to the risk that the internal financialcontrol over financial reporting may become inadequate because of changes in conditionsor that the degree of compliance with the policies or procedures may deteriorate.